Home » Course » Sides

 Vegetable Rice…made easy!

-I made a large batch, like ultra large batch, of this Easy Mixed Vegetable Rice the other night, and it has been the side dish that went with ALL THE THINGS we ate since then.
+I made a large batch, like ultra large batch, of this Mixed Vegetable Rice the other night, and it has been the side dish that went with ALL THE THINGS we ate since then.

 Salmon, chicken, pork, beef, a bunch of random veggies, inside a taco (that’s my husband’s new thing), by itself for lunch when there’s nothing else to eat (me this afternoon).